 Chop the eggplant (aubergine) into 2cm cubes.
-Heat a generous amount of sesame oil in a large frying pan over medium heat.
+Heat a generous amount of sunflower oil in a large frying pan over medium heat.
 Fry the eggplant, in batches, until golden brown (approximately 8-10 minutes).
 Season the eggplant with salt and transfer to a plate lined with paper towel.
-Add more sesame oil where required during cooking and repeat with the remaining eggplant.
+Add more oil where required during cooking and repeat with the remaining eggplant.

 Place the celery in a small saucepan with boiling water.
 Cook, uncovered for 3-4 minutes or until tender.
 Drain the celery.

 Heat the olive oil in a large frying pan (or stockpot) over low heat.
 Add the red onion and cook, stirring occasionally, for 10 minutes.
 Add the cooked celery, capers, olives and pine nuts.
 Add the eggplant to the frying pan (or stockpot) and cook for 5-8 minutes, stirring constantly.

 Add the chopped tomatoes and cook for 20 minutes over low heat, stirring occasionally.
 Add water to the caponata, as needed to keep it lovely and moist.

 Add the white wine vinegar and sugar to the caponata, then simmer gently, stirring occasionally, for a few minutes or until the vegetables are tender and the caponata is thick and a stew-like consistency.
 Remove from the heat and allow to cool.

 Serve caponata warm or at room temperature with pane di casa or ciabatta bread.
 Scatter torn basil leaves on top – buon appetito.